neoliv/procfilter/README.md

 # Procfilter

-Telegraf plugin that gathers metrics related to processes (CPU, RSS, ...).
+Procfilter is a telegraf plugin that gathers metrics related to processes (CPU, RSS, ...).
 It is a bit like the default procstat but offers a lot more options.

 ## Description